Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: The model with alternating and shrinking higher-order interactions

 \section{The model with alternating and shrinking higher-order interactions}

-Neuronal populations exhibit significant excess rate of simultaneous silence \cite{Ohiorhenuan_etal_2010,Ganmor_etal_2011,Tkacik_etal_2014,Shimazaki_etal_2015}, where all neurons become inactive, compared to the chance level predicted by the pairwise MaxEnt models.
-When expressed in $(0,1)$ patterns, the probability of silence of all neurons are captured by the feature given by $\prod_{i=1}^{N} (1-x_i)$ using the exponential family distribution.
-The expansion of this feature leads to the HOIs with alternating signs for each order, which was proposed as a model of the simultaneous silence \cite{Shimazaki_etal_2015}.
-However, the simultaneous silence model is limited in that it captures only a state of total silence, whose measure becomes negligibly small for large number of neurons.
-Furthermore, as we show later, it is important to consider the shrinking strength in interactions as the order increases.
-The shrinking strength in interactions facilitates all orders of interaction to exist in the limit of a large number of neurons despite the alternating structure.
+Neuronal populations exhibit a significant excess rate of simultaneous silence \citep{Ohiorhenuan_etal_2010, Ganmor_etal_2011,Tkacik_etal_2014, Shimazaki_etal_2015}, where all neurons become inactive, compared to the chance level predicted by the pairwise MaxEnt models.
+When expressed in $(0,1)$ patterns, the probability of silence of all neurons is captured by the feature given by $\prod_{i=1}^{N} (1-x_i)$ of the exponential family distribution.
+The model of the excessive simultaneous silence was proposed by adding this term to the pairwise maximum entropy model, $p(\mathbf{x}|\boldsymbol{\theta}) \propto \exp [\sum_i \theta_i x_i + \sum_{i,j} \theta_i x_i x_j + \theta_0 \prod_{i=1}^{N} (1-x_i)]$ \citep{Shimazaki_etal_2015}, where the expansion of the silence feature leads to the HOIs with alternating signs for each order,

+However, the simultaneous silence model is limited in that it captures only a state of total silence, whose measure becomes negligibly small for a large number of neurons and does not yield a widespread population rate distribution in the limit of a large number of neurons.
+Instead, we show that the following model with the alternating higher-order interactions, whose strength shrinks as the order increases with an appropriate base measure function, can result in a sparse, widespread population rate distribution.

-To construct the sparse model applicable to large $N$ limit, we consider the following distribution for the activity patterns of the homogeneous population of binary neurons:
+To construct a sparse model with the widespread property in the large $N$ limit, we consider the following distribution for the activity patterns of the homogeneous population of binary neurons: